 The School District's plan meets the requirements of Section 2001(i)(1) and (i)(2) of the ARP Act.
 The School District's plan is available on our website and, as noted above, was developed through a process that included extensive public comment.
-Further, we have, as part of the organization of the School District's plan for purposes of the ARP Act, revised the School District's plan at a meeting held on June 9, 2021 that included not just a notice of opportunity for public input but which specifically invited meaningful consultation with and input from:
+Further, we have, as part of the organization of the School District's plan for purposes of the ARP Act, revised the School District's plan at a meeting held on June 10, 2021 (note - this should be a date scheduled on or before June 24, 2021 to allow you to update and post your plan) that included not just a notice of opportunity for public input but which specifically invited meaningful consultation with and input from:

-1. Students; families; school and district administrators (including special education administrators); teachers, principals, school leaders, other educators, school staff, and their unions; and children in foster care, and other underserved students.
+- 1. Students; families; school and district administrators (including special education administrators); teachers, principals, school leaders, other educators, school staff, and their unions; and - (To the extent present in or served by the school district be sure to deliberately select as applicable) Tribes; civil rights organizations (including disability rights organizations); stakeholders representing the interests of children with disabilities, English learners, children experiencing homelessness, children in foster care, migratory students, children who are incarcerated, and other underserved students.